 The North Flat is a first floor flat located above the school building.
 The North Flat can accommodate up to three young people helping them to develop their independent living and social skills during their transition into adulthood.

-The young residents also have access to a wide range of facilities that are available on site such as six acres of playing fields, as well as football pitches, tennis courts, a sports hall and a swimming pool.
+The young residents also have access to a wide range of facilities that are available on site such as six acres of playing fields, as well as football pitches, tennis courts and a sports hall.

 The Home aims to provide each child or young person with an individually designed care programme, enabling them to develop skills and maximise their potential by getting involved in a range of activities in a stimulating, positive and safe environment.